sagemath/trac_to_gh/Issue 656.md

 # Issue 656: incorporate mabshoff's bugfixes into iml and make a new spkg

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/656

 Original creator: was